BIDS-collaborative/hackingmeasurement.github.io/projects/the-carpool-project.md

 ## Background

 While advances in technology abound, few in-roads have made our proximity to others a source of value to ourselves.
 For over ten years now, Vivek's work as a civic engagement entreprenuer has placed him at the ever-challenging intersection of proximity and collaboration.
 It is here where he believes a transformational innovation will soon occur that enables you to tap your screen and get to where you next need to be for just 25 cents per mile.
-But carpooling will only become culturally significant if the perceived benefits outweigh the perceived costs, at scale -- something that our project aims to help establish.
-For some recent developments leading to our project below, please see the first link above.
+But carpooling will only become culturally significant if the perceived benefits outweigh the perceived costs, at scale -- something that our project will aim to help establish.
+For some recent developments, please see the first link above.

 ## Project Description